bytewax/bytewax/docs/articles/getting-started/operators.md

 strings.
 Bytewax can then route the value to the worker that has the relevant state.
 Any output from these operators will also be `(key, output_item)` two-tuples as well.

-## Recoverable Operators

-Stateful operators which persist state across epochs are also **recoverable operators**.

-They all take a `step_id` argument so that their state is backed up correctly.